 Andersen Park is the recreation of a park with a Danish landscape from the 1800s.
 It is located in Funabashi in Chiba Prefecture.
 Here you will find Danish buildings, a windmill, museums and typical restaurants.

-These are some of the places you can enjoy the world without leaving Japan.
-There are many other themed places around Japan.
+These are some places you can enjoy the world without leaving Japan.
+There are many others themed places around Japan.
 If you liked the article, don't forget to comment and share it with friends.